iotaledger/iota-wiki/internal/learn/future/dust-protection.md

 A special UTXO called a "dust allowance output" was introduced to overcome this problem.
 Users can now lock 1-10 Mi on a dust allowance output and receive up to 10 dust UTXOs per Mi deposited on the associated address.

 To follow the previous example.
-If Alic creates a dust allowance output with 2 Mi locked on Address A, Bob can now send up to 20 dust transactions (any transaction under 1 Mi) to Alice’s Address A.
+If Alice creates a dust allowance output with 2 Mi locked on Address A, Bob can now send up to 20 dust transactions (any transaction under 1 Mi) to Alice’s Address A.

 You can also sweep the dust UTXOs.
 This means combining multiple dust UTXOs into a single UTXO.
 For example, if you have